-This is done annually in conjunction with all those involved in the delivery of the Careers Programme, including Pastoral Support Teams (at KS3, 4 & 5) and feedback from students and parents.
+This is done annually in conjunction with all those involved in the delivery of the Careers Programme, including Pastoral Offices (at KS3, 4 & 5) and feedback from students, parents and evaluations carried out by guest speakers.
 As previously mentioned, the Compass+ tool provided by the Careers and Enterprise Company assists with recording the school's progress in meeting the Gatsby Benchmarks and is an excellent way in which to evaluate the programme.

 Implementation of the CWRE & IAG policy is to be reviewed formally on a bi-annual basis.